General Data Protection Regulation (GDPR)

 2.2 When using our contact form

-If you have questions about our company and products, we offer you the chance to contact us quickly by using a form provided on the website.
+If you have any questions about our company and products, we offer a number of options that allow you to contact us quickly.
+You are welcome to send us your questions using the contact form provided on the website.
 To do so, you must provide your name and a valid email address so we can handle your inquiry properly.
 You are also free to provide additional information voluntarily.
 The personal data transmitted to us in this context will be used exclusively to process your request.
 Your request will also be forwarded to our server via https in encrypted form.

-The personal data we collect so the contact form can be used will be erased automatically after your request has been handled.
-Regarding your rights in the matter, including the possibility of withdrawing your consent, please see the statements under item 9 of this data privacy statement.
+The personal data we collect so the contact form can be used will be erased automatically after your request has been handled, at the latest upon completion of the legal retention period after 6 years (if applicable).

 On our website, we’ve given you the opportunity to download informational material about our company and products.
 To register for our download services, you must provide only your email address.
 You may provide additional information voluntarily.
 After you’ve registered successfully, you’ll receive a registration confirmation by email.
 From that point on, you’ll have access to our download services for one month without having to register again.
 After that period, we’ll erase your personal data automatically.

 The legal basis for this data processing is Art.
 6 (1) (1) (f) GDPR.
 Our legitimate interest lies in processing publication orders, avoiding spam, and the general security of the website.

 2.4.
 When applying by email

 You can check our website to learn about training opportunities and internships in our company.
 You can then simply send us your application by email.
 We will process the personal data you include in your application (such as your name, contact information, description of your education and abilities) and documents (such as credentials) exclusively to handle your application.
 As a general principle, your data will be forwarded only to our company’s in-house offices and departments responsible for the specific application procedure.
 Your application data will not be used beyond that or forwarded to third parties.